AY2425S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * `list` followed by `savePreference 2 s/no beef` stores the dietary preference of the 2nd person in the address book as `no beef`.
 * `savePreference 1 s/no beef s/no fish` will save multiple dietary preferences for a customer.

+### View a customer's past orders : `viewOrders`

+Views a customer's past orders in the address book.

+Format: `viewOrders INDEX`

+* Views the past orders of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `viewOrders 2` views the past orders of the 2nd person in the address book.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.